MumenJarrah/CloudLabs/lab7.md

 and the protection part.
 Students can work on this tunneling lab first.
 After learning the PKI and TLS, they can then move on to the comprehensive VPN lab.

-Lab environment.
+**Lab environment**.
 This lab has been tested on the SEED Ubuntu 20.04 VM.
 You can download a pre-built image from the SEED website, and run the SEED VM on your own computer.
 However, most of the SEED labs can be conducted on the cloud, and you can follow our instruction to create a SEED VM on the cloud.